nimblehq/our-team/README.md

-We serve startups from Asia Pacific Region and we run our company as a startup as well.
+We serve startups from all over the world and we run our company as a startup as well.
 We like to work with flexible, fun and smart people.

 **Kind of projects we have done / do**